One week itinerary to Gran Canaria

 To see Gran Canaria from a different perspective, I can highly recommend joining a boat tour.
 We were kindly invited by Gran Canaria Boat Trips to experience their new catamaran tour from Puerto de Mogan (more about this town further down).

 Besides a few miscommunications between Gran Canaria Boat Trips and the tour operator which were solved fairly quickly, we had great fun that day.
 Again, we were picked up by the tour operator at our hotel in the morning.
-We met a few of our fellow travellers and once arrived in Puerto de Mogan we had another 45 minutes or so to explore the area.
+We met a few of our fellow travelers and once arrived in Puerto de Mogan we had another 45 minutes or so to explore the area.

 The catamaran was waiting for us in the harbour and we were thrilled to hear that this would be our ride for the day.
 We settled with our towels on the deck and enjoyed the sunshine and the tour.
-All drinks were free during the tour, and around lunch time we received a great meal.
+All drinks were free during the tour, and around lunch time we received a great meal

 Also included in the tour was a banana boat ride.
 However, due to the fact that we just had our lunch, we decided to bail on this one.
 What we were in for though was a fun parasailing adventure.
 Parasailing and a jet ski ride are optional with this tour, and come at an extra fee.
 After the tour, we were taken to an office where we could see our parasailing pictures.
 We received a USB stick with 51 pictures on it for 18 euros.
 We were with the two of us, so that of course was a bargain.
 And a great souvenir to keep.